mostafa0101/My-Hunting-Method/Hunting Method.md

     5- Check the difference bettween Front-end & Burp request

     6- Try creating more than one from the same block

+    7- Check for all posible IF statements and try to bypass it

+    8- A user gains access to restricted features they shouldn't have access to.

+    9- Try access files after deletion using the link of this file

+    10-

 </details>